DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - Use AWS System Manager on all instances to manage patching
 - S3 generated keys cannot be managed
 - Use tag-based IAM policy to implement granular access control over certain resources.
 Read Tagging in [cost-management](./cost-management)
+- AWS KMS CMK takes key control over from aws account owner
+- Kinesis Firehose can encrypt s3 at rest
+- **NOT POSSIBLE** to use `sourceip` on s3 bucket policy for VPC endpoint
+- CloudFront and AWS Shield Advanced is good with DDos protection while WAF will support blocking IPs, SQL injection attacks and Bad Bots.